 Do Artists need galleries?

-Since the initiation of the accessibility of Internet, many facts have changed.
-These facts have opened the art world to Artists to communicate on a personal level with buyers and art organizers but only in some cases!
-Therefore, chances for artists still slim, why?
-The reason is that not all art organizers or art collectors would choose to communicate with Artists directly.
+Since the initial accessibility of Internet, many facts have changed.
+These facts have opened the art world to Artists to communicate on a personal level with buyers and art organizers yet still limited.
+Therefore, chances for artists are unmoving and slim, why?
+The reason is that not all art organizers and art collectors would choose to communicate with Artists directly.
 Will this change and when?
 We do not know.

 In additional to the above, it continually looks more professional when artists get promoted and appraised by someone else other than themselves.

-A serious point must be mentioned; artists, in general, lack confidence in their artwork and tend to lower prices when their art deserves better pricing or vise verse.
+An essential point must be mentioned; artists, in general, lack confidence in their artwork and tend to lower prices when their art deserves higher pricing or vise verse.
 Galleries have seen more of artwork, especially if they are jurors as well, and well updated with art market and pricing.

 While good art can still attract serious attention of buyers and collectors, on the internet, regardless of who the artist is, artists still need to be educated of essential facts in art business.
 Taking control of one’s artwork requires investment not only financially but also, time and knowledge.